 - The police failed to read you the Miranda warning.

 When any of the above are present, then your attorney will likely file a motion to suppress the evidence or negotiate with the prosecutor for a reduced charge or for dismissal of the charges when the evidence is insufficient due to its suppression.

 If you have been charged with a DWI in Raymore or anywhere else throughout Cass County, it is important to retain an attorney who will provide an honest assessment of your case.
 You should choose your attorney carefully to make sure your chances for a positive outcome are improved.

-Joshua Wilson, DWI attorney located conveniently in Raymore, will review your case carefully.
-He will also listen to your wants and expectations and then provide you with your best options.
+The Higher Level Legal, DWI Law Firm located conveniently in Raymore, will review your case carefully.
+We will also listen to your wants and expectations and then provide you with your best options.
 Contact his office today to schedule your free initial consultation.
 Then, come prepared with questions and with an intention to get your case resolved.